MVA Problem Solver

 Before accepting a cash settlement for repairs, you should get your own quotes and be satisfied it is enough for you to do the repairs properly.

 If you disagree with the amount offered by your insurer you should gather as much evidence as to what you believe is the right amount.
 You should consider:

 - getting two quotes in case your repairer is just charging too much;

 - read your product disclosure statement to see whether there are any policy restrictions about the parts that can be used;

 - ask to see their quote and compare it your quote.

 If there is a dispute you should make a complaint to insurer’s Internal Dispute Resolution department.
-You can find their details using the Financial Ombudsman Service’s member search.
+You can find their details using the Australian Financial Complaints Authority’s (AFCA’s) online member search.
 You can use our “Raising a Dispute” sample letter generator to help you in this process.